yt-project/yt/doc/source/analyzing/analysis_modules/halo_catalogs.rst

 In yt 3.0, operations relating to the analysis of halos (halo finding, merger tree creation, and individual halo analysis) are all brought together into a single framework.
-This framework is substantially different from the limited framework included in yt-2.x and is only backwards compatible in that output from old halo finders may be loaded.
+This framework is substantially different from the halo analysis machinery available in yt-2.x and is entirely backward incompatible.
 For a direct translation of various halo analysis tasks using yt-2.x to yt-3.0 please see :ref:`halo-transition`.